hdinsight/hdinsight.github.io/spark/jupyter-404-Not-Found-due-to-Blocking-Cross-Origin-API.md

  43735 pts/0    S+     0:00 vi /var/lib/ambari-agent/cache/common-services/JUPYTER/1.0.0/package/scripts/jupyter.py
 ~~~~

+### Root cause

-### Refer this link for more details on "NotebookApp.allow_origin " http://jupyter-notebook.readthedocs.io/en/stable/config.html
+Refer this link for more details on "NotebookApp.allow_origin " http://jupyter-notebook.readthedocs.io/en/stable/config.html

-### On HDInsight spark clusters we are restricting access to Jupyter using the FQDN and to get this working using IP address change the following two files.
+On HDInsight spark clusters we are restricting access to Jupyter using the FQDN and to get this working using IP address change the following two files.

+### Solution
-2. Please modify the jupyter.py files in these two places:
+1. Please modify the jupyter.py files in these two places:

 ~~~~
 	/var/lib/ambari-server/resources/common-services/JUPYTER/1.0.0/package/scripts/jupyter.py
 	/var/lib/ambari-agent/cache/common-services/JUPYTER/1.0.0/package/scripts/jupyter.py
 ~~~~

-2.1 On the line that says:
+On the line that says:
 ~~~~
     NotebookApp.allow_origin='\"https://{2}.{3}\"'
 ~~~~

-2.2 Change this to
+Change this to
 ~~~~
     NotebookApp.allow_origin='\"*\"'
 ~~~~

-3. Restart the Jupyter service from Ambari.
+2. Restart the Jupyter service from Ambari.

-4. After that, ps aux | grep jupyter should show that it allows for any URL to connect to it.
+3. After that, ps aux | grep jupyter should show that it allows for any URL to connect to it.

+### Disclaimer
-##### Do note that this is less secure than the setting we already had in place.
-But it is assumed access to the clsuter is restricted and that one from outside is allowed to connect to the cluster as we have NSG in place.
+**Do note that this is less secure than the setting we already had in place.
+But it is assumed access to the clsuter is restricted and that one from outside is allowed to connect to the cluster as we have NSG in place.**